ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 Therefore, we again add LDL-C at initialization to create an "untreated" LDL-C level.
 To do this, we will add a percent increase in LDL-C  to all simulants who are assigned medication at initialization.

-In itialization simulants are also assigned to a statin intensity level.
+In initialization simulants are also assigned to a statin intensity level.
 Based on this assignment, a percent increase in LDL-C level will be given to each.

 .. list-table:: Percent Increase in LDL-C